ShahAlom47/Assignment-12-Real-Estate/README.md

 3. **Set Up Firebase:**
    - Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
-   - Obtain Firebase config credentials and update `.env` file:
+   - Obtain Firebase config credentials and update `.env` file.

-4. **Start the Application:**
+4. **Set Up MongoDB:**
-   - `npm start`
+   - Ensure MongoDB is installed and running locally or use a cloud-hosted service.

-5. **Access the Application:**
+   - Configure MongoDB connection URI in the appropriate environment file:
-   - Open [http://localhost:3000](http://localhost:3000) in your browser.
+     ```

-## Conclusion
+     MONGODB_URI=your_mongodb_uri

-HONEST Real Estate aims to revolutionize the real estate market by providing a user-friendly platform for property transactions with enhanced security and usability.
-For any issues or queries, please contact us at admin@gmail.com.
+     ```